 - Museum visits and tastings as per itinerary

 - Visit a parmesan cheese producer and learn what it takes to make a wheel of the famous cheese

-- Make tracks on one of the prettiest sections of the Via Francigena pilgrim trail, complete with medieval stone bridges
+- Hike one of the prettiest sections of the Via Francigena pilgrim trail, complete with medieval stone bridges

-- Lazy day on the coast with boat trip to Portovenere and the Cinque Terre
+- Lazy day on the coast with boat trip to Portovenere or the Cinque Terre

 Terrain: Hilly terrain with some long days interspersed with easier days.
 Paved pilgrim trails, woodland and farm tracks

 Some of our tours are more challenging than others, so see how we grade our hikes to make sure you choose the right one for you.